 - Connect to your subscribers on an emotional level so that they enjoy reading your emails.
 Keep your subject lines natural to let them know that they are receiving emails from a real human and not a robot.

 - If humor goes with your branding strategy, then by all means add it to your email subject line.
 Emails that have a personality are liked and shared.
+Some email marketers even add emojis on their email subject line.
 However, don’t go overboard with it as you may come off as unprofessional.

 - Questions and numbers are proven to get you a higher click-through rate if done right.
 Use them along with other types of subject lines.
 But make sure you’re not confusing anyone.